gshipley/enterprise_training/AdminTraining.md

 	-vmargs
 	-Dlibra_server=broker.example.com

 **Note:** If you are using the Mac OS X operating system, the process is a little more complicated.
-In order to pass arguments to Eclipse, you'll have to edit the eclipse.ini file inside the Eclipse application bundle: select the Eclipse application bundle icon while holding down the Control Key.
-This will present you with a popup menu.
+In order to pass arguments to Eclipse, you'll have to edit the *eclipse.ini* file inside the Eclipse application bundle:

+* Select the Eclipse application bundle icon while holding down the Control Key
+* This will present you with a popup menu.
 Select "Show Package Contents" in the popup menu.
-Locate eclipse.ini file in the Contents/MacOS sub-folder and open it with your favorite text editor to edit the command line options.
+* Locate eclipse.ini file in the Contents/MacOS sub-folder and open it with your favorite text editor to edit the command line options.

-On my OS X operating system, after editing the file it looks like following:
+On my OS X operating system, after editing the *eclipse.ini* file it looks like following:

 	-startup
 	../../../plugins/org.eclipse.equinox.launcher_1.3.0.v20120522-1813.jar